-Another sad side effect of the economic downturn is an increase in child abuse.
-Here, the mother of a Children’s patient shares the story of how her husband shook their 2-month-old daughter – and how they’ve spent the last few years trying to put their lives back together.
+Here, the mother of a Boston Children’s Hospital patient shares the story of how her husband shook their 2-month-old daughter, and how they’ve spent the last few years trying to put their lives back together.

 Over the next two days, Erin was throwing up her bottles and not sleeping well.
 On the third morning, I changed her diaper and she had a black stool.
 Shortly after, she started shaking on one side of her body.
 I called my husband and said that I was going to take her to the doctor right away.
 I had him on speaker phone so I could tend to the baby.
 He asked me to take it off speaker and told me that while I’d been out two days earlier he couldn’t get Erin to sleep, and he shook her to get her to stop crying.
 I was shocked.
 Why would he do that?
 Why didn’t he tell me sooner?
 He said that he was terrified and didn’t know what to do.
 I told him I was going to call the doctor because she needed to be seen immediately.
 I also said that I was going to have to tell them what he’d done.
 He said that all that mattered was that Erin was safe and her medical needs attended to.